 The island was mostly controlled by Filipino guerrillas, who took the crew to Tilod, where they were fed and injuries treated.
 The next day, part of the crew was taken by canoe to a nearby town where they attended a parade and party, before being then taken to Leyte with guerrillas in a sailboat canoe, but were met by a US Navy destroyer and picked up.

 Pilot Cavins stayed behind with the wounded passenger Peters, and after the rest of the crew was picked up by destroyer, a PBY Catalina was dispatched to Tilod to pickup them up.
-It failed to reach them until April 4th and took them to San Marcelino.
+It failed to reach them until April 4t, 1945 transported the crew to San Marcelino Airfield.
 Ironically, the PBY's nose wheel failed to extend, and force landed, but no one was hurt in that crash.